telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/troubleshooting.md

 * Open the Installed tab on the left​

-* Search for Telerik UI for WinForms VSExtensions and make sure they are Enabled
+* Search for Telerik ASP.NET AJAX VSExtensions and make sure they are Enabled

 ![vsextensions-disabled](images/vsextensions-disabled.png)